OctopusDeploy/docs/docs/octopus-rest-api/examples/variables/find-variableset-variables-usage.md

 ---
-title: Find variable usage
+title: Find library variable set variables usage
-description: An example script that finds references to a specific variable in project variables, deployment process and runbooks.
+description: An example script that loads variables from a library variable set and finds usages in project variables, and optionally deployment processes and runbooks.
 ---

-This script demonstrates how to programmatically search in all projects for a variable in the variables (either a named match, or referenced in another variable), and optionally any deployment process or runbook processes.
+This script demonstrates how to programmatically find usages of variables from a library variable set.
+It searches in all projects for a reference to each variable, and optionally deployment processes and runbook processes.

 :::hint
 Note: It's not possible to use the REST API to search through Sensitive variable values, as these values will be returned as `null`.